[TypeScript] Processing to upload images with ionic2 [Transfer]

 explanation

-Line 22 of the above source is the process of actually uploading the image.
+Line 22 of the above source code is the process that actually uploads the image

 upload(file path, server path, options, trustAllHosts)